 When requested, contractors must also provide statistical data on all drug testing conducted in accordance with Title 49, Part 40, Part 199 and/or Part 382, and per the schedule set forth by Veriforce LLC and the company administrator.
-Each contractor is, in all respects, responsible for maintaining a DOT compliance program for work under DOT-covered functions.
+Each contractor is, in all respects, responsible for maintaining a DOT compliance program for work under DOT-covered functions and a CPUC compliance program for work under CPUC-covered functions.